a-elfateh/GCP/docs/2- Storage & Databases/Cloud Storage.md

 - Storing data for archiving and disaster recovery
 - Distributing large data objects to users via direct download

-# How does Cloud Storage actually works?:
+# How does Cloud Storage actually works?
 Some like to think of Cloud Storage as files in a file system but it’s not really a file system.
 Instead, Cloud Storage is a collection of buckets that you place objects into.
 You can create directories, so to speak, but really a directory is just another object that points to different objects in the bucket.
 You’re not going to easily be able to index all of these files like you would in a file system.
 You just have a specific URL to access objects

 # When should I use Cloud Storage?